reforia/reforia.github.io/_posts/unreal/engine/2024-12-21-bpvm-bytecode-I.md

 _Blueprint Structure (Source: [1])_

 ### UBlueprint
 When we click in the Content Browser to create a new Blueprint based on a custom class type, such as `ACustomClass`, we're creating a `Blueprint Asset`, more specifically, a UBlueprint object.
-This asset is a serialized representation that defines a subclass of `ACustomClass` and exists solely within the editor environment.
+This asset end with `.uasset` that we saw on our disk is a serialized representation that defines a subclass of `ACustomClass` and exists solely within the editor environment.

 Let's take a look at the code: